rdehaan/KRR-course-2020/exercises/module1.md

 The class 2CNF consists of all propositional logic formulas &varphi;
 in conjunctive normal form (CNF) where each clause of &varphi;
-contains at most three literals.
+contains at most two literals.
 The problem MAX2SAT is the following problem.
 You are given as input a propositional logic formula &varphi; in 2CNF.
 The task is to find a truth assignment &alpha; to the variables in &varphi;